Home

 The calculating machine of Hahn, a drawing

 The entered in the input mechanism (the stepped drums) number is transferred to the main counter by rotating of the handler.
-There is also a additional counter, which counters the revolutions of the handle.
-The module of the additional and main counter is separated by the calculating module (module with the stepped drums) in separate ring.
+There is also an additional counter, which counters the revolutions of the handle.
+The module of the additional and main counter is separated by the calculating module (module with the stepped drums) in a separate ring.

 This means, that the calculating mechanism is separated by the displaying mechanism.
-Thus, rotating the ring of the counters, we actually can move the multiplier (divisor), during the multiplication (division).
+Thus, by rotating the ring of the counters, we actually can move the multiplier (divisor), during the multiplication (division).
 This moving can be controlled by a special arrow-pointer.

 An adding operation can be done as follows: